jonho7800/Git-Crash-Course/README.md

 - Cloning (Clone and Status)
   - To clone a repository from GitHub to your local storage (personal computer), use the clone command.
   - EX: git clone https://github.com/jonho7800/hello-world.git (the command to clone this very repo).
+  - Make sure when you clone, you clone in the folder you want the REPO to be placed in.
   - To CHECK on the status of the contents within the repo, use "git status".

 - Uploading (Add, Commitand, and Push)